Lie Groupoids and Differentiable Stacks: Proper groupoids

 \begin{example} A nice example to understand the difference between strict and non-strict linearization is the groupoid arising from the projection $M\subset S^1\times\R\to \R$, where $M$ is obtained by removing a point over $0$.
 The linear model around the orbit over $0$ does not perceive that the nearby orbits in the original groupoid are in fact compact. \end{example}

 \begin{remark} In \cite{riemannian} we generalize Theorem \ref{linearization} by establishing linearization not only around orbits but around any saturated embedded submanifold.
-This may be regarded as the existence of tubular neighborhoods for separated orbispaces. \end{remark}
+This may be regarded as the existence of tubular neighborhoods for separated stacks. \end{remark}

 \begin{remark} Given an action $G\action M$ of a compact group on a manifold, the action groupoid $G\times M\toto M$ is s-locally trivial and thus can be strict linearizable (cf. \ref{strict linearization}).
 This gives a tube around the orbit on which the action can be describe by means of the behavior on the orbit and on a slice.
 This is the well-known {\it Tube Theorem} (cf. \cite[2.4.1]{dk}).
 The tube theorem remains valid not only for actions of compact groups but for proper actions of Lie groups in general.
 This shows that condition in \ref{strict linearization} is sufficient but not necessary, and as far as we know a characterization of strict linearizable groupoids is still not known.
 Our guess is that s-local triviality should be enough. \end{remark}